The-Intern-Project/site/_posts/2013-03-27-how-to-land-an-internship-at-a-top-tier.md

 ---
 layout: article
 title: !
-'How to Land an Internship at a Top Tier Software Company"
+"Landing a top-tier internship"
 published: true
 categories:
-  - ''
+  - 'finding-an-internship'
 author: <a href="https://plus.google.com/100838276097451809262/posts">Andrew Munn</a>
 original_url: http://www.munnytalks.com/2013/01/how-to-land-internship-at-top-tier.html
 image_url: /assets/img/houses.png
-tagline: ! ''
+t dtagline: !
+'Resumes, Referrals, and Interviews'
 ---

 Want to work on the highest profile software projects in the world?
 Want to get paid more per hour for an internship than the average CS grad makes out of school?
 Want [TechCrunch to call you a genius?](http://techcrunch.com/2010/12/13/facebook-intern/) Then read on to learn how to land a killer internship at companies like Google, Facebook, Amazon, Microsoft, or Apple.
 In the following paragraphs I will teach you how to land interviews and succeed at technical interviews.
 This is the guide I wish I had three years ago when I was starting out as a fresh-faced frosh.

 ##My Credentials
 I’m Software Engineering student at the University of Waterloo in my third year.
 In the past two years I’ve interned at a startup called Xtreme Labs, Amazon.com, and Google.
 At Amazon I worked in the exploding industry of cloud computing – creating the next generation of Amazon Web Services.
 I worked on [Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/).
 At Google I contributed to the upcoming [Honeycomb release](http://developer.android.com/about/versions/android-3.0-highlights.html) of Android.
 In addition to these internships I have interviewed with many startups and established companies like Facebook, Microsoft, Zynga, Bloomberg, Hulu, and Qualcomm.